Hanis3-gatech/CS7641-Project-15/README.md

 Do not assume that green triangles or red lines that are vertically low are unimportant.
 We are reminded that these are the coefficients or Elastic-net/Lasso.
 So any non-zero value assigned to these is meaningful.

-After analyzing this plot using the hints I gave above, we are given several clues as to which clusters genes are of interest.
+After analyzing this plot using the hints we gave above, we are given several clues as to which clusters genes are of interest.
 Often genes near each other are expressed similarly, but this is not always the case.
 This makes sense, as there are stark drop offs in value.
 Good thing we did not shuffle our features, else less meaning would have been derived from our plot!

 ### Elastic-net
 We attempted to tune Elastic-net's ratio of L1 Ratio to give us a better RMSE.
 We recall that Lasso currently has the best RMSE, which was 1.1305735649223199.
 Can we do better?